The following features and enhancements were introduced in the previous versions of 8x8 Contact Center Customer Experience:

 - Call Type: Indicates if a call was queued, an agent-to-agent call, routed to an agent directly, made for verification, etc.

-See the full list and description of the call types in our Customer Experience Guide.
+See the full list and description of the call types.

 - Ability to view Mute Counts in Recent Calls: Added a new column setting called Mute Count.
 It shows the number of times an agent has muted a customer.
 The ability to count the number of mutes can address the need for Hold and Mute SLA reports, or detect any undesirable behavior by agents who may mute customers to fake one way audio.
 Agents have the option to put their callers on hold while listening to a music or message instead of mute.